 OPDUALAG (nivolumab and relatlimab-rmbw) by Bristol Myers Squibb is programmed death receptor-1-directed antibody interactions [moa].
 Approved for programmed death receptor-1 blocking antibody [epc].
 First approved in 2022.

-OPDUALAG is a fixed-dose combination of nivolumab (anti-PD-1) and relatlimab (anti-LAG-3), two monoclonal antibodies that work synergistically to block immune checkpoint pathways.
-It is approved for melanoma and other solid tumors where dual checkpoint inhibition enhances T-cell activation.
-The combination targets both PD-1 and LAG-3 receptors to overcome tumor immune evasion.
+OPDUALAG is a fixed-dose combination of nivolumab (a PD-1 inhibitor) and relatlimab (a LAG-3 inhibitor) administered intravenously.
+It is indicated for the treatment of melanoma and other solid tumors by blocking dual immune checkpoints to enhance anti-tumor T-cell responses.
+This combination approach targets both PD-1 and LAG-3 pathways to overcome resistance mechanisms in checkpoint inhibitor monotherapy.

 Programmed Death Receptor-1-directed Antibody Interactions